http://www.azbar.org/AttorneyResources/mdp_recommends.cfm

 services and other professional services to their clients.
 As used in these

-recommendations, the term "lawyer" means any individual subject to Arizona
+recommendations, the term "lawyer" means any individual subject to

 Supreme Court jurisdiction for practicing law, pursuant to Supreme Court Rules